 When I scheduled meetings, I was concerned I would run into the same type of indifference in person.
 The meetings were booked with the same people who received and ignored the emails.
 To my surprise and pleasure, the staff opened up and shared great information and detail in a face-to-face meeting.
 Removing the digital interface and meeting in person transformed the feedback collection process.
 Once the staff member had a person to speak to, rather than a text box to type into, they were willing and open to share their experiences and provide input into the process.

 Staff members were also unable to visualize a digital timesheet that could replace the existing paper-based system.
 Full-time staff members who were at the forefront of the conversation had worked with the paper-based system for so long the transition to a digital system appeared overwhelming.
 I received little feedback from those early conversations of a direction or priority.
 Staff had not considered this a feasible transition.
 There was no vision for a system.
-I had to provide the vision, even if that meant taking a guess based limited information and being completely wrong.
+I had to provide the vision, even if that meant taking a guess based on limited information and being completely wrong.

 In speaking with seasonal staff, I asked questions to begin a general conversation about their needs and a system.
 I asked how they would envision a system that would work online.
 They offered few ideas without frequently referring to the paper-based version.
 When I showed the interview subjects the paper prototype, their demeanor changed and level of engagement shifted dramatically.
 With a basic structure in front of them, the staff could begin to visualize a program that could dramatically improve the way they work.
 Ideas and suggestions began to flow quickly as I wrote down everything they said about the prototype.
 I attempted to force the exchange back to the tasks for testing, but found the enthusiasm and conversation far more valuable.
 Qualitative data was more influential than task completion rates.
 At the early stages of the process, it was most important to gain buy-in from stakeholders and cultivate enthusiasm for the project.
 Site supervisors followed the same pattern.
 Opening with an initial explanation of the project and planned pilot, the interview subjects were skeptical.
 Each used digital timesheets for their own organization, but did not see how the cumbersome YouthWorks process would fit into an online platform.
 They voiced complaints about the paper-based timesheet that was difficult to maintain and track.
 Their tenor changed when shown a paper prototype of a potential digital system.
 The concept crystalized and they were able to see where to complete their tasks and began explaining small nuisances with the current process in hopes a new system would address their issues.